Agriculture in California: Olives

 The Olive Oil Commission of California was founded in 2014 as an entity of the State of California.
 The commission was established as a result of a bill introduced by Lois Wolk.
 The primary goal is to improve the sales of olive oil grown in California.

+The acreage of table olives declined by 55 percent between 2005 and 2025.

 Parsley

 Soil solarization is an alternative to soil treatment with methyl bromide.
 Stapleton et al., 2005 eliminate almost 100% of annual weeds in this crop with solarization alone.
 It completely fails against yellow nutsedge however.

 Peaches

 California is the country's largest grower of peaches, producing about 70% of the total.

 The California Freestone Peach Association (CFPA) and California Canning Peach Association (CCPA) represent the industry.
 (Although the CFPA is a separate incorporation, it has always been operated by the CCPA's staff.)
 The overwhelming majority of the country's peaches are grown here, in 2020 468,000 ST for sales of $308.3 million.
 Since 1980 the total value of the harvest has been slightly increasing.
 The acreage (hectares) planted in peach has been declining however, down to 73,000 acre as of 2020.